 3) How soon are you planning to use your free hotel nights?

-If you sign up for a hotel credit card that offers a signup bonus of 1 or 2 free night(s) you have to use those free night(s) within a certain time period (usually within 1 year).
-If your travel plans are more than a year away, it might be better to sign up for cards that earn a certain number of hotel points or flexible rewards points as a welcome bonus.
+If you are are approved for a new hotel credit card that offers a welcome bonus of 1 or 2 free night(s) you have to use those free night(s) within a certain time period (usually within 1 year).
+If your travel plans are more than a year away, it might be better to apply for cards that earn a certain number of hotel points or flexible rewards points as a welcome bonus.